cbartlett/til/git/list-branches-by-date.md

 Personally, most of the times when I want to see a list of branches I also want to switch to them.
 So why not make that happen with a single command?

-One of my favorite CLI tools is [`pick`], built by the awesome people at [Thoughtbot][thoughtbot].
+One of my favorite CLI tools is [`pick`][pick], built by the awesome people at [Thoughtbot][thoughtbot].
 It takes a list of stuff and creates an interactive list out of it (with fuzzy search and everything).
 We can combine it with the `checkout` command to achieve what we want:

 ```sh
 $ git checkout $(git for-each-ref --sort='-authordate:iso8601' --format=' %(authordate:relative)%09%(refname:short)' refs/heads | pick | cut -f2)